How To Apply

 Your application for admission will be used when considering you for scholarships, as Butler University does not have a separate scholarship application.
 Please see the full list of our scholarships here.
 Make sure all of your accomplishments and extracurricular activities are highlighted somewhere in your application, especially those which may put you in the running for one of our scholarships.

-To submit an Application for Freshman Admission and Scholarships, you must not have attended any other college or university (with the exception of those students who are taking college-level courses while currently enrolled in high school).
+To submit an application, you must not have attended any other college or university (with the exception of those students who are taking college-level courses while currently enrolled in high school).

 - Butler Application or Common Application